 Third, students must be able to place these patterns side by side and focus on key features that allow them to be distinguished.
 The focus on distinctions allows physicians to sort out which of the patterns they know apply to the empirical case before them.
 The focus on distinctions also guides the physician as to what additional information they need to acquire to make sense of what is before them.

 Fourth, students need to learn to make decisions, and these decisions must lead to actions.
 Medicine is not knowledge for knowledge sake, but knowledge for actions sake.
 A physician who knows all, but does not act on behalf of the patient is not fulfilling the essential obligation of the profession.
+Having reviewed the patterns for understanding, physicians need to decide which one fits the patient issue before them and then map out the best response.

 Fifth, having decided what are the key issues for a patient, the physician must be able to communicate those impressions and decisions to the patient.
 This means using language the patient understands and explaining complex issues in comprehensible terms.
 Communication also means developing the ability to listen attentively and take in important information offered by the patient and/or family.
 Good physicians are information sponges, soaking up all the details provided, because they are never sure which detail is the essential one until everything is sifted.